MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-split.md

 ## Description

 The **Split** function breaks a text string into a table of substrings.
 Use **Split** to break up comma delimited lists, dates that use a slash between date parts, and in other situations where a well defined delimiter is used.
+The results are returned in a one column table called ***Value***.

 A separator string is used to break the text string apart.
 The separator can be zero, one, or more characters that are matched as a whole in the text string.
 Using a zero length or _blank_ string results in each character being broken out individually.
 The matched separator characters are not returned in the result.
 If no separator match is found, then the entire text string is returned as a single result.